Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/alerts.md

 * `severity`: One of "low", "medium", "high" which will restricts returned alerts of severities matching the value provided with this parameter.

 #### Alerts Object

-Two types of data are returned by the ‘/alerts’ endpoint.
+Two types of data are returned by the ‘/alerts’ endpoint: a list of generated alerts and alerts metadata.

+##### List of Genrated Alerts
 The first is a list of the alerts generated, which are structured like this:
 * `id`: The alert_id of the alert.
 * `detected_at`: The time when the generated alert was detected.
 This time also correlates with the last time point in the data time series that generated this alert.
 For example, if the alert was generated on data from 1:00 pm to 1:01 pm, then the detected_at time corresponds with the most recent time point of 1:01 pm in the data used to make the alert.
 * `detected_at_unix`: The time from detected_at expressed in Unix time.